neilk/cracklepop/README.md

 ## How to run it

 This requires Node.js.
-The main script should run correctly with any `node` greater than version 8
+The main script should run correctly with any `node` more recent than version 8.

 ```
 node cracklepop.js